varunyn/python-terraform-automation/README.md

 ### Disclaimer
 - Please don't use this script in production env.
-Also there will be modifications based on individual env.
+Also might be modifications needed in the script based on individual env.
+Use this as reference
 #### Prerequisite
 - Make sure to have OCI config setup correctly
 - Open script.py file and modify line 17 to enter correct compartment OCID